MicrosoftDocs/Viva/Viva/sales/install-viva-sales-individual-add-in-admin-center.md

 ## Microsoft Teams

-Microsoft Teams is not available for installation as an individual app from Microsoft 365 admin center.
+Microsoft Teams isn't available for installation as an individual app from Microsoft 365 admin center.
 You must install Viva Sales as an [integrated app](install-viva-sales-as-an-integrated-app.md) and then [complete the setup in the Teams admin center](install-pin-viva-sales-teams.md).

 ### See also